zricethezav/go-tdameritrade/README.md

 # go-tdameritrade
-go client for the tdameritrade api
+Go client for the tdameritrade api.
+Big thank you to [Jon Cooper](https://github.com/JonCooperWorks/go-tdameritrade) for creating a fork that made this project more complete.
+He also wrote the awesome documentation below.

 [![Documentation](https://godoc.org/github.com/zricethezav/go-tdameritrade?status.svg)](https://godoc.org/github.com/zricethezav/go-tdameritrade)